The iconic Athlone cooling towers were demolished in just eight seconds on Sunday, the City of Cape Town said.

 The cameras were not as effective in wet weather and the company therefore decided to detonate the charges before a heavy downpour.

 “The city extends its apologies to any members of the public or the media who may have missed the blast.
+It was not the intention to surprise anyone and no mistakes were made,” Cronje said.

-“The blaster made a decision which was in the best interests of public safety—this is ultimately the most important factor.”
+“The blaster made a decision which was in the best interests of public safety — this is ultimately the most important factor.”

 Cronje said the blast itself went off “very well”, with all charges detonating as planned.